Clinical biologist

 A clinical biologist is a health professional such as a doctor of medicine, pharmacist, chemist or biologist that is specialized in clinical biology, a medical specialty derived from clinical pathology.
 The concept includes interventional biology, including assisted reproductive technology.

 These professionals follow a medical residency whose duration varies between countries (from 3 to 5 years).

-This term is frequently used in France, Belgium and other countries in Western Europe, Africa or Asia.
+This term is frequently used in France, Switzerland, Belgium, and other countries in Western Europe, Africa or Asia.